czanoli/ETH-Computational-Intelligence-Lab-2024/README.md

 ## Twitter Text Sentiment Classification

 - Group Name: CIL'em All
-- Authors: Christopher Zanoli, Federica Bruni, Francesco Rita, Matteo Boglioni
+- Authors: Matteo Boglioni, Federica Bruni, Francesco Rita, Christopher Zanoli

 ## 1. Project Description
 The goal of the project is to classify if the sentiment of Twitter tweets is positive or negative.